jischr/taraforboulder/content/en/issues/content/safecommunity.md

 My top safety priorities include:
 - expanding fire prevention and mitigation
 - increasing the safety of Boulder Creek, our bike paths and underpasses, our parks, and our schools
-- decreasing property crime and bike theftin our neighborhoods and our commercial spaces.
+- decreasing property crime and bike theft in our neighborhoods and our commercial spaces.

 ## Fire Prevention & Mitigation
 We need to ensure that our infrastructure is robust enough to meet the growing fire threat.
 And we are doing that.
 With a focus on thinning of the trees on our open space closest to our neighborhoods,  community education on fire preparedness, our emergency notification system, and the rebuilding of fire station #3, we are working hard to ensure safety for all residents.